2026 Nature Camp Scholarship Application Process

 2025 Nature Camp Scholarship Recipients

-This year, John Clayton Chapter supports four students.
+in 2025, the John Clayton Chapter supported four students.

 Haley Elton, a 6th grader, can’t wait to attend camp for the first time!
 She has earned many Girl Scout badges that showcase her love for the outdoors.
 Hiking and kayaking have taken her on many outdoor adventures.
 She knows that camp will add to her appreciation of the world.
 She is so grateful to the John Clayton Society for this unique opportunity.